pwighton/ci-qms/QM-001--QualityManual.md

 A Trial Master File (TMF) **SHALL** be created for each *clinical investigation*.
-Study documents and records identified in the SOPs, work instructions, and study plans **SHALL** be maintained in the study TMF.
+Study documents and records identified in the SOPs, work instructions, and study plans **SHALL** be maintained in the TMF.

 ### 7.3 Risk Management and Quality Risk Management
 ----------------------------------------------------------------------

-__NewInstitue__ **SHALL** establish and maintain a Risk Management and Quality Risk Management procedure that minimally addresses applicable requirements in ISO 9001 Section 6.1, ICH E6(R2) Section 5.0, and applicable FDA guidance documents.
+__NewInstitue__ **SHALL** establish and maintain a Risk Management and Quality Risk Management procedure that minimally addresses applicable requirements in ISO-9001:2015 Section 6.1, ICH E6(R2) Section 5.0, ICH E8(R1) Section 3.2 and applicable FDA guidance documents.

 All risk management activities related to *clinical investigations* **SHALL** be performed and documented in accordance with the Risk Management and Quality